ls1intum/Artemis/docs/user/lti.rst

 With the LTI 1.3 Launch URL copied, you can now link the exercise in Moodle:

 #.
-Access the Desired Course: Log into your Moodle account and navigate to the course where you want to link the Artemis exercise.
+As a Moodle instructor navigate to the course where you want to link the Artemis exercise.
 #.
-Enable Edit Mode: Once inside the course, turn on the Edit Mode.
+Once inside the course, turn on the Edit Mode.
 This mode allows you to make changes and add resources to the course.

     .. figure:: lti/moodle_editmode.png
         :align: center
         :width: 700
         :alt: Moodle - Edit Course

 #.
-Add an External Tool: Click on the Add an activity or resource button, which includes a list of available activities and resources.
+Click on the Add an activity or resource button, which includes a list of available activities and resources.
 From this list, select the External tool option.

     .. figure:: lti/moodle_add_external_tool.png
         :align: center
         :width: 700
         :alt: Moodle - Add External Tool

 #.
-Enter the LTI 1.3 Launch URL: In the settings for the external tool, you will find a field labeled Resource URL.
+In the settings for the external tool, you will find a field labeled Resource URL.
 Paste the previously copied LTI 1.3 Launch URL from Artemis into this field.
 #.
-Save and Finalize: After entering the URL, click the Save and Return to course button to finalize the addition.
+After entering the URL, click the Save and Return to course button to finalize the addition.
 The linked Artemis exercise should now be accessible directly from the Moodle course.

 .. figure:: lti/moodle_add_external_tool_page.png
     :align: center